 The rise of this new breed of You Tube or Instagram stars has been meteoric and we now have thousands of people worldwide making good careers (and, in some cases, becoming extremely wealthy) from this type of work.
 We also have many more who hope they can one day break into this world and grow followings big enough to make a living online.
 Infact, a recent Bwin study found that, amongst the 11-16 year olds they questioned, social media influencer was the second most popular choice for a future career (second only to doctor).

 Brands are obviously playing a huge part in this too.
 If you can make a product visible to millions then why wouldn’t a manufacturer want to give you their products to push through your media channels?
-That’s partly why we have people making careers (and very good incomes) online, but evidence is suggesting that brands may be losing the love for some of these online mega stars.
+That’s partly why we have people making careers online.
+However, the evidence is suggesting brands may be losing the love for some of these online mega stars.

-When I thought of writing this blog I asked the aforementioned Peak Mountaineering junior about the You Tuber who had influenced his care product buying and he said he didn’t watch him anymore.
+When I thought of writing this blog I asked my son about about the You Tuber who had influenced his care product buying.
+He said he didn’t watch him anymore.
 There were others he liked, but he said that one had become ‘fake’.
-When I quizzed him some more it was clear he meant that he could no longer relate to his growing celebrity status and was looking for influencers ‘more like him’.
+When I quizzed him it was clear he meant that he could no longer relate to his growing celebrity status.
+He was looking for influencers ‘more like him’.
 Brands are starting to see this too.
 Some of the mega influencers can seem like over paid and untouchable distant stars that bear no relation to a followers life.

-If a company simply wants maximum exposure for a product then maybe it best pays to prioritise the influencer with the biggest following, but brands are getting more and more interested in the quality of the influencers following too.
+If a company simply wants maximum exposure for a product then maybe it best pays to prioritise the influencer with the biggest following.
+However, brands are getting more and more interested in the quality of the influencers following too.
 They are targeting resources.
-It seems that people like the personal touch and influencers with smaller followings can seem more authentic and down to earth.
+It seems that people like the personal touch.
+Influencers with smaller followings can seem more authentic and down to earth.
 The message they share can feel more natural.

 Similarly, micro influencers are often seen to be better connected with their audience.
 They have watched their following grow and are still in touch enough to know what works for them.
 Maybe they still reply to their comments and still understand what makes them tick.
 It is harder to keep that finger on the pulse with a following of millions.

-As my conversation with my son showed, users want to connect with people they can relate to and who are seen as genuine.
+As my conversation with my son showed, users want to connect with people they can relate to.
+Users they see as genuine.
 They soon see through fakery and brands are all too aware of this too.
-They want the message about their product spread by influencers who are genuinely passionate about their product rather than someone clearly spreading the word about a stack of products that they might be seen not use regularly.
+Companies want their product messages spread by influencers who are genuinely passionate about their product rather than someone clearly spreading the word about a stack of products that they might be seen not use regularly.

 A lot of that calculation would seem to come down to the content they are producing too.
 Brands want content that is engaging, authentic and interactive.
 It should show something about the influencer that people can connect with and that they want to connect with.
 The product is important, but the way it is portrayed is the key.

 So on that basis, although I appreciate that it might not appeal to everyone, all social media users have the potential to become micro influencers.
+We may all be under the influence and yet we can also all have an influence.
 Anyone producing interesting and engaging social media content may be the micro influencer of tomorrow.
 Produce that meaningful, inspiring and honest content and who knows where it may lead?